Particles

 .

-All typed properties read from an imported simulation file are accessible in the pipeline editor
+The typed properties imported from a simulation file can be accessed and edited in the pipeline editor,

 as shown in the screenshot on the right.
-Here you can edit each type’s attributes.
-In case of the Particle Type
+You can edit the types defined by the Particle Type

 See also